phojie/pldt-password-generator/README.md

-# ℹ️ PLDT default wifi password generator
+# ℹ️ PLDT password generator

  ⚠️ You need `PHP` installed to make this work.